okkkk123/Resume-Builder-Application/README.md

 1. [MDN Web Docs](https://developer.mozilla.org/en-US/)
 2. [React.dev](https://react.dev/learn)

-## Improvements
+## Improvements and further features
-* Figure out how users can download their created resume from this application
+* Create a feature that allows users to download resume as pdf
+* Have the tasks input box output as an array of tasks rather than String